lindgr3n/heroes-of-vue/docs/tutorial/README.md

 ---> <VueHeroDetail>
 ```

 Ops, what happened there?
 Did we enter something wrong?
 Lets check the component it references to in the error message.
-Our HeroDetail and how we use the prop name.
+Our `HeroDetail` and how we use the prop name.

+> How do we send a prop when using a router-link?

 Here we can see that we are sending in our hero as prop.
 Now you wonder, how do we send a prop when using a router-link?
 Good question!